Hazardous Materials Incident

 A hazardous material incident may be a spill or a release of chemicals, radioactive materials or biological materials inside a building or into the environment.

-Chemical hazards can be a solid, liquid, vapour, gases, dusts, fumes or mist.
-They can be inhaled, ingested and absorbed into the body.
+Chemical hazards can be a solid, liquid, vapour, gas, dust, fume or mist.
+They can be inhaled, ingested or absorbed into the body.

 If a spill cannot be safely contained:

 - Evacuate the area immediately and notify Security at ext.
 5555.

 - If you have trained in spill containment, dilute with suitable material, use spill socks and/or sand to prevent the chemical from contaminating ground water and sewer systems.

 A minor spill of hazardous material is to be cleaned up by the department responsible for the material.

 - Call Security at ext.
 5555 and evacuate the area immediately and account for individuals in the area.

 - Follow all directions given by Security Services or college management and Emergency Services.

 - Emergency responders will evaluate the situation.
 Wait for the "All Clear" announcement before returning to the area.

 In the event of an explosion (caused by a chemical, equipment, traffic or a downed aircraft) on college property, take the following action: